Monday, February 24, 2014

 Enforcement is an important component of improving pedestrian safety

-Preliminary data from the first quarter of this year indicates pedestrian crashes are occurring at a slightly higher rate than last year.
-And pedestrian fatalities have already exceeded last year’s number.
-So we urge everyone to stay alert and watch out for each other.
+Preliminary data from 2013 indicate pedestrian crashes occurred at a slightly higher rate than in the previous year, and pedestrian fatalities almost doubled.
+Therefore, we urge everyone to stay alert and watch out for each other.
 Drivers must follow the laws for yielding to pedestrian right-of-way.
 Pedestrians must help protect their safety by always giving their undivided attention when crossing the street.

 These efforts are part of County Executive Leggett’s Pedestrian Safety Initiative.
 For more information, go to MCDOT's pedestrian safety website.